felixSchl/neodoc/README.md

 ## Project goals ##

+> Overview of the short- and longterm goals of this project

 * Provide a declarative way to author command lines.
 Rather than deriving the help text from some DSL, derive it from a human readable, prose-like EDSL, located e.g. in the project's README. **This guarantees documentation and